 Choosing the right box size is something that sellers agonize over.
 Small boxes are cheaper to ship, but limit the size of products that can be included.
 Larger boxes have plenty of space, but can be difficult to fill each month.

 Start by getting an idea of shipping rates.
 Cratejoy has a calculator that helps estimate the price of shipping with different box sizes and weights.
 If you would like to keep shipping costs under $10 per box, you’ll need to be careful about the weights and dimensions of your products.

 One of the least expensive options for shipping your products is to use Cratejoy boxes.
-They’re specially designed to stay within tier 1 and tier 2 cubic shipping rates for USPS which means you’ll have a guaranteed flat rate based on the size of the box.
+They’re specially designed to stay within Tier 1 and Tier 2 cubic shipping rates for USPS, which means you’ll have a guaranteed flat rate based on the box size.

 Here’s some more information about the different shipping carriers:

-- A Comprehensive Review: The Best Solution for Subscription Box Shipping
+- The Best Carriers for Subscription Box Shipping

 - 6 Ways Subscription Box Companies Can Save Money on Shipping